 David was a founding Director of Thai Goldfields in 2002, a Thai focused exploration company responsible for the identification of several highly prospective exploration prospects.

-Thanasak’s directorships include: Independent Director and Audit Committee Member of Cal-Comp Electronics (Thailand) PCL; Executive Director, Hillcrest Management (Samui) Company Limited; and Director, Vana Nava Company Limited.
+Thanasak’s directorships include: Independent Director and Audit Committee Member of Cal-Comp Electronics (Thailand) PCL (listed on the Stock Exchange of Thailand), supervisor of XYZprinting Inc. (a Taiwanese base company specializing in 3D printers), and Director of Vana Nava Company Limited.

-Thanasak has the following qualifications: Master degree in laws (LL.M.), University of Cambridge, UK; Master degree in laws (LL.M. in Business Laws), Chulalongkorn University; Certificate on American and International Laws, Dallas, US; and Bachelor degree in laws (LL.B.
+Thanasak’s qualifications are: Master degree in law (LL.M.), University of Cambridge, UK; Master degree in law (LL.M. in Business Law), Chulalongkorn University; Certificate of American and International Law, Dallas, USA; and Bachelor degree in law (LL.B.
 (Hons)), Chulalongkorn University.